-There are four tie-down loops in the lower trim for securing cargo and D-rings installed on the D pillars for securing a net across the liftgate opening.
-The tie-downs securing a net across the Intgate opening.
-The net located on cargo area floor should be used to safely 3 secure loads when vehicle is moving.
+There are four D-rings tie-down loops in the lower trim for securing cargo.
+The tie-downs located on the cargo area floor should be used to safely secure loads when vehicle is moving.

 - Cargo tie-down Loops are not safe anchors for a child seat tether strap.
 In a sudden stop or collision a loop could pull loose and allow the child seat to come loose.
 A child could be badly injured.
 Use only the anchors provided for child seat tethers. - The weight and position of cargo and passengers can change the vehicle center of gravity and vehicle handling.
-To avoid loss of control resulting in personal injury, follow these guidelines for loading your vehicle: - Always place cargo evenly on the cargo floor.
-Put heavier objects as low and as far forward as possible.
+To avoid loss of control resulting in personal injury, follow these guidelines for loading your vehicle:

-- Place as much cargo as possible in front of the rear axle.
+- Always place cargo evenly on the cargo floor.
+Put heavier objects as low and as far forward as possible. - Place as much cargo as possible in front of the rear axle.
 Too much weight or improperly placed weight over or behind the rear axle can cause the rear of the vehicle to sway. - Do not pile luggage or cargo higher than the top of the seatback.
 This could impair visibility or become a dangerous projectile in a sudden stop or collision.